Multiple sign-changing and semi-nodal normalized solutions for a Gross-Pitaevskii type system on bounded domains: the $L^2$-supercritical case: Introduction and main results

 \medbreak

-Recall that the $L^2$-critical exponent is given by $p_c := 2 + 4/N$.
-Our study of \eqref{eq:mainequation} with $N\in \lbr{3, 4}$ lies in the $L^2$-supercritical case ($4>p_c$).
-We remark that $N = 4$ is the so called Sobolev critical case and it becomes much more delicate than the case of $N = 3$, since the embedding $H_0^1(\Omega)\hookrightarrow L^{4}(\Omega)$ is not compact.
-In this paper, we will find as many sign-changing and semi-nodal normalized solutions as we want under certain conditions on $\vec{c}$, see Theorems \ref{thm1.1} and \ref{thm1.2} below.
-Specifically, Theorem \ref{thm1.1} establishes the existence and multiplicity of sign-changing normalized solutions, while Theorem \ref{thm1.2} provides corresponding results for semi-nodal normalized solutions. \medbreak

-The main tool of this paper is a new skill of \emph{vector link} introduced in Section \ref{seclink} below.
-In particular, to obtain semi-nodal normalized solutions, we introduce \emph{partial vector link} which is innovative up to our knowledge.
-It seems that the vector link method has never been used to search for solutions of a coupled system, dealing with both the fixed mass problems and the fixed frequency problems.
-This paper is the first attempt in this direction in the literature and we will provide the first result on the existence and multiplicity of sign-changing and semi-nodal normalized solutions of \eqref{eq:mainequation} in all regimes of $\mu_j$ and $\beta_{kj}$. \medbreak
+The main tool of this paper is a new skill of \emph{vector linking} introduced in Section \ref{seclink}.
+In particular, to obtain semi-nodal normalized solutions, we introduce \emph{partial vector linking} which is innovative up to our knowledge.
+It seems that the vector linking method has never been used to search for solutions of a coupled system, dealing with both the fixed mass problems and the fixed frequency problems.
+This paper is the first attempt in this direction in the literature.

-To complete the proof, we also generalize the well-known Br\'ezis-Martin result which is stated for a Banach space to a \emph{product manifold} setting where the mass constrained problem for Schr\"odinger systems is included.
+\medbreak In our proof, we also generalize the well-known Br\'ezis-Martin result, which is stated for a Banach space, to a \emph{product manifold} setting where the mass constrained problem for Schr\"odinger systems is included.
 See Section \ref{Sect2}.
 We believe that this generalization is of independent interest.
-They constitute a general framework to prove that some subset is invariant with respect to a flow on a product manifold, which extends the arguments in \cite[Section 4]{JS}.
-Then in Section \ref{secdescendingflow} we construct descending flow with gradient field or with a just right pseudo gradient vector field.
+It constitutes a general framework to prove that some subset is invariant with respect to a flow on a product manifold, which extends the arguments in \cite[Section 4]{JS}.
+Then in Section \ref{secdescendingflow} we construct a descending flow with the gradient field or with a just right pseudo gradient vector field.
 After checking the condition used in the general framework, we successfully discover some sets which are invariant under the descending flow.
 Here we point out that there is a main difference in checking this condition with the unconstrained case where $\la_1,\cdots,\la_m$ are independent of $\vec{u}$; see details in Lemma \ref{lemG(u)beta<0}.

-\medbreak In a forthcoming paper \cite{LSWZ2}, we will address the $L^2$-subcritical case ($N = 1$, $4<p_c$) and $L^2$-critical case ($N = 2$, $4=p_c$) by using vector genus techniques; particularly, infinitely many sign-changing and semi-nodal normalized solutions will be proved to exist.